 We have an independent lead director with significant authority and clear duties.
 We have long been committed to having an independent lead director, having first established a lead independent director position in 2003.
-In 2021, the Board enhanced the duties of the Lead Director set forth in our corporate governance guidelines in connection with a review of external practices and in response to stockholder feedback.
-In many cases, the expanded responsibilities simply formalized activities that the Lead Director already had been performing.
-The Board further enhanced the Lead Director's duties in January 2023.
+In 2021 and 2023, the Board enhanced the duties of the Lead Director set forth in our corporate governance guidelines in connection with a review of external practices and in response to stockholder feedback.
 The role of the Lead Director includes the following responsibilities: